Level 4, 18 North Tce, Adelaide SA

 The Procedure + Surgical Techniques

 Before surgery, your surgeon will mark up the eye area, and define the amount of excess skin needing to be removed.
-The incision lines involved in both upper and lower blepharoplasty procedures enable our surgeons to neatly conceal scars in the structure of the eyelid region.
+The incision lines involved in both upper and lower blepharoplasty procedures enable the surgeons supported by Adelaide Plastic Surgery to neatly conceal scars in the structure of the eyelid region.

 An upper blepharoplasty is achieved by making an incision in the natural crease of the eyelid, and removing that pre-determined amount of skin.
 Depending on your individual needs, your surgeon may also tighten the muscles and or remove or reposition excess fatty tissue in the area.
 When closed, the incision site is neatly camouflaged in the natural crease of the eyelid.